codebyhenry/dockerfiles/extra/multipass.md

 ## mount during launch

-  you can create mount(bind) points to the VM. but you cant do this in the $HOME so you need to map it to a folder
+  you can create mount(bind) points to the guest instance. but you cant do this in the $HOME so you need to map it to a folder, you can use any name and as much mounts you like.

 example